 One2One, which became T-Mobile, was the third mobile operator in the UK and entered the market in 1993, followed by Orange a year later in 1994.
 After a JV saw them become everything everywhere, they are now branded EE and owned by the BT Group.

-Of course, the market will continue to change as new technologies are introduced and Spyder will continue to lead the market in providing shared infrastructure.
+Of course, the market will continue to change as new technologies are introduced and we'll continue to lead the market in providing shared infrastructure.

-Are you looking for information on digital connectivity?
+Are you looking for information on our site portfolio?
 Call us today and speak to one of our experts on +44 (0)1279 215 555 or visit our contact us page.

 For the latest in industry technologies, news and company updates, follow us on LinkedIn.